ZionsAllianceDev/MathyJS/README.md

 # MathyJS
-a simple math for javascript
+a simple math engine for javascript

+How to use

+MathyJS.add()
+MathyJS.subtract()
+MathyJS.
+MathyJS.